Hersh500/pcap-parser/README.md

         plot_flow_initiator_seq (flow)
     &   plot_flow_responder_seq (flow)

 These plot timestamps on x-axis and tcp sequence num on y-axis for two directions of the flow (initiator = side that sent first syn).

 Working on:
     Plot flows Src and Dst on Google Map based on Geo IP database lookup.

-Following assumes you have already installed R. I tested this with R-2.13.1.
+Following assumes you have already installed R and have a .pcap file to test.
+I tested this with R-2.13.1.

 1. to install:
     tar -xzvf pcap_r.tar.gz